FILE <bc-25.htm> GENERAL INDEX [Navigate to MAIN MENU ]

 Congolese rebels stormed into the premises confiscating the area around the

-bar; and after becoming quite drunk tore up the premises by breaking furniture
+bar; and after becoming quite drunk tore up the premises by breaking

-and urinating liberally around the place.
+furniture and urinating liberally around the place.
+While

-taps.
-At night elephants and hippos
+from outside taps.
+At night elephants

-precluded one’s ability to visit adjoining bathroom facilities.
-In the same area
+taps, which precluded one’s ability to visit adjoining bathroom

-of western Uganda while driving on a dirt road in tall grass country, a
+area of western Uganda while driving on a dirt road in tall grass country, a

 mother elephant and her young crossed directly in front of the